 Your 2-year-old should be drinking 1 percent or skim milk (not whole milk).
 Try to offer low-fat dairy products too, such as yogurt and cheese.
 Doctors recommend kids ages 1 to 3 get 700 mg of calcium per day.
 Fat should account for less than 30 percent of your toddler's daily calories.

 Looking for some tasty and nutritious meal inspiration?
 Check out these food ideas for a 2-year-old:

 If it were up to a 31-month-old, they'd probably overdo it with the juice.
-It's true fruit juices offer some of the vitamins and minerals of fruit, but too much juice can cause unhealthy weight gain and also malnourishment.
+It's true that fruit juices offer some of the vitamins and minerals of fruit, but too much juice can cause unhealthy weight gain and also malnourishment.
 That's because juice can have a lot of calories but not a lot of nutrition (read: sugar).

-Limit your child to 4 ounces or less of juice each day.
+Limit your child to 4 oz or less of juice each day.
 Stick with 100 percent juice and look for fruit-and-veggie blend juices.
 Some parents like to mix half a cup of juice with half a cup of water to prevent going overboard.

 • Roll a ball.
-A simple game of roll-the-ball on the floor is fun for a 31-month-old and a great bonding activity.
+A simple game of “roll the ball on the floor” is fun for a 31-month-old and a great bonding activity.
 If they're getting good at the game, you can work your way up to a full-fledged game of catch.

 • Indoor parade.
 Rainy day?
 Put on a parade!
 Play some music and march along.
 Then get creative, taking turns copying each other's backward steps, skips, and jumps.

 • Your 31-month-old still thrives on routine, so keep nap and mealtimes as consistent as you can from day to day.

 • Midday slumber is more important than ever right now.
 Kids who don’t get enough sleep during the day are often overtired at bedtime, which makes getting them to wind down harder (the irony!).
 At this age, one two-hour nap after lunch usually does the trick.